Overview

 Your skin can feel itchy or like it's burning.

-What you can do about chilblains
+Things you can do to ease chilblains

 Chilblains usually go away on their own in 2 to 3 weeks.